Convex co-compact actions of relatively hyperbolic groups: Faces of properly embedded simplices

 In this section we show that any isolated, coarsely complete, and invariant family of properly embedded simplices can be refined to a family which also satisfies property (4) of Theorem~\ref{thm:properties_of_ncc}.

 \begin{theorem} Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple with coarsely isolated simplices.
-Let $\Sc_0$ be an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$.
+Let $\Sc_0$ be an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two.
 Then there exists an isolated, coarsely complete, and $\Lambda$-invariant subfamily $\Sc \subset \Sc_0$ with the following additional property: